halfprice06/snapgpt/README.md

 * Collect code from multiple directories into a single output file
 * Automatically exclude certain directories (e.g., `__pycache__`, `.git`, `node_modules`)
 * Configurable file extensions (e.g., `.py`, `.js`, `.tsx`) so you can include exactly what you want
-* **Auto-open the snapshot** in an editor of your choice (Cursor, VS Code, Windsurfer, or fallback to your system default)
+* **Auto-open the snapshot** in an editor of your choice (Cursor, VS Code, Windsurf, Zed, Xcode, or fallback to your system default)
 * Lightweight and has minimal dependencies (primarily `termcolor`)
 * **Local only**: SnapGPT does not make any network calls, keeping your code fully private